arkitektio/arkitekt/README.md

 ## Idea

-arkitekt is the python client-library for the arkitekt framework it provides a one installation candi.
+arkitekt is the python client-library for the [arkitekt](https://arkitekt.live) framework

 ## Install